Summary of Office

 The county prosecuting attorney represents the county in the various county-level courts.

 Number to Be Elected

 One per county.
 Can be elected or appointed.

 Elected at-large for a 4-year term.
 The term of office of county attorney starts on the first Monday of January after the election.

 Criteria to Run

-Must reside in the district from which he/she is chosen, must be a qualified elector and have no felony record, and must not be liable for unaccounted public money.
+Must reside in the district from which he/she is chosen and must be a qualified elector.
+Must be a regular licensed and practicing lawyer.

 Duties of Office